rosaak/pdf_to_md_snakemake/README.md

 # PDF → Markdown Snakemake Pipeline

-Converts a folder of PDF files to Markdown using [Docling](https://github.com/DS4SD/docling), extracts images, and consolidates everything into a clean `images/` directory.
+Converts a folder of PDF files to Markdown using [Docling](https://github.com/DS4SD/docling), extracts images, and consolidates everything into a single `images/` directory.

 ## What it does